2 students injured in shooting at St. Louis high school | Education

 2 students injured in shooting at St. Louis high school

+At least two students were injured on Monday morning in a shooting inside a St. Louis high school.The shooting was reported just after 9 am at Central Visual and Performing Arts High School, prompting hundreds of students, faculty and staff to leave the building, many of them running.

-Two students were injured Monday morning in a shooting inside a St. Louis high school.
+At least two students were injured on Monday morning in a shooting inside a St. Louis high school.

-The shooting was reported just after 9 a.m. at Central Visual and Performing Arts High School, prompting hundreds of students to leave the building, many of them running.
+The shooting was reported just after 9 am at Central Visual and Performing Arts High School, prompting hundreds of students, faculty and staff to leave the building, many of them running.
+The school was immediately surrounded by dozens of police vehicles.

 St. Louis Public Schools said on Twitter that the shooter was "quickly stopped" by police.
+A tweet from the police department said the shooter was in custody.
 No further details about the shooter were immediately released.

 The district said the injured students were on the way to the hospital, but did not indicate how badly they were injured.

-TV reports said officers entered the area with guns drawn shortly after 9 a.m.
-Crime tape was placed around the school and some parents arrived to pick up kids and check on their safety.
+TV reports said officers entered the area with guns drawn shortly after 9 am Crime tape was placed around the school and some parents arrived to pick up kids and check on their safety.
+The district, in a tweet, directed parents to another school building to reunite with their children.

+Central Visual and Performing Arts High School is a magnet school specialising in visual art, musical art and performing art.
+The district website says the school's "educational program is designed to create a nurturing environment where students receive a quality academic and artistic education that prepares them to compete successfully at the post-secondary level or perform competently in the world of work."(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)